1350943277liu/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 <td>

-activity label for each observation
+activity label for each train observation

 </td>